beastboy2431/codelama/README.md

 These quantised GGUF files are compatible with llama.cpp from August 21st 2023 onwards, as of commit [6381d4e110bd0ec02843a60bbeb8b6fc37a9ace9](https://github.com/ggerganov/llama.cpp/commit/6381d4e110bd0ec02843a60bbeb8b6fc37a9ace9)

-As of August 24th 2023 they are now compatible with KoboldCpp, release 1.41 and later.

-They are are not yet compatible with any other third-party UIS, libraries or utilities but this is expected to change very soon.
+They are now also compatible with many third party UIs and libraries - please see the list at the top of the README.

 ## Explanation of quantisation methods
 <details>